milymary/AirWallexAutomationTest/README.md

 	  $mvn clean verify serenity:aggregate

 Reporting:

 	Reports for each module are written into their respective /target directories after a successful run.
 	Serenity reports get generated once a successful build run has been completed.
-	These can be accessed from the AirWallexAutomationTestt/target/site/serenity/index.html
+	These can be accessed from the AirWallexAutomationTestt/target/site/serenity/index.html Logging.txt will contain all the request payloads and the responses captured.

 Authors: